Friends Of The Doubling Point Light

 How does Friends Of The Doubling Point Light spend its money?

 Friends Of The Doubling Point Light directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Friends Of The Doubling Point Light tax-deductible?